-- Departments will actively support training and coaching of participants.
+- Departments will actively support training and mentoring of participants.

-- Participants will have peer coaches and Professional Development Academy resources that will provide support throughout the program.
+- Participants will have peer mentors and Professional Development Academy resources that will provide support throughout the program.

 - Participants will commit to a retention agreement of 24 months of post-graduation employment at Duke.

 During the 37-week program, participants will take general office administration courses with the goal of preparing participants to be eligible for entry-level administrative support opportunities.
 Topic areas include:

 - Understand medical office function

 - Formatting medical reports

 - Knowledge of various types and purposes of medical insurance